 Guido Airoldi was born in Bergamo (Italy) in 1977.
 He graduated at the Brera Academy of Fine Arts in Milan.
 His interests are painting, collage and performance.
 In 2007 he exhibited his first solo show- “Dichotomies”- at the Castle Colleoni in Bergamo (Italy).
 He participated in numerous exhibitions and awards, immediately obtaining appreciations for the quality of his work.
 In 2010 participates in the Fourth Arte Laguna Price where he is selected among the finalists.
 On this occasion he exhibited his works at the Arsenale in Venice and he won the Special Prize “Catch by the Eye, Save in the heart” that will allow him to exhibit in London.
 He also won the Special Award “Koller Gallery” that allows him to have an exhibit in Budapest.
 He joined the exibition group “Archiviarti” at the Fabbrica Borroni in Milan, curated by Fiordalice Sette.
 Here his work was noticed by Mattia Munari, a gallery owner who works in Padua and Milan, which immediately places it among the selected artists from the gallery and puts him on the staff: “Ex circus” is the first exhibition in Milan in the Amphitheater Gallery.
 Then he exposes “Animals Recovered” at the Triangoloarte Gallery of Bergamo, curated by Paolo Bosc.
 In 2011 the city of Lecce and the Salento University organized the exhibition Circus Lupiensis, curated by Carolina Lio, in the Castle of Charles V. Then he exposes Car On Air at Superstudiopiù of Milan.
 In 2013 he exhibited at the Fabbrica Borroni (Milan) Silenzi Manifesti in the project Italian Spirit and then QUOD SUM HOC ERITIS at the Triangoloarte GALLERY of Bergamo.
 In 2015 he exhibited the installation “Heimat” at the Galleria Toselli in Milan and Silenzi Manifesti by Isolo17 a Verona.
 Nel 2016 exposes Focus at the Zoological and Paleontology Museum of the University Federico II and at Anywhere Art Company gallery in Naples.
 Presents BesDiario, in Equinozio d’Autunno 2016, at the Castello di Rivara-Centro d’arte contemporanea, curated by Franz Paludetto.
+He was finalist of Arteam Cup 2016.
+In 2017 he exhibited at the Fondazione Stelline di Milano and he is again at the Castello di Rivara-Centro d’arte contemporanea.
 After this, there is the consecration by the public, the critics and the art market.
 His works are in fact present in the major contemporary art fairs in Italy (among them: AAF and AAM in Milan, Art Padua, Bergamo Arte Fiera, Art Fair Bologna, ArtVerona, Paratissima in Turin).
 Airoldi lives and works in Verona and Bergamo.

 The World as a Picture